Joe-Degs/net/README.md

     testnet.sh <options>

+    -n          network type to connect to. supported is
+                "unix-client" -> connect to unix datagram socket "unix-connect" -> connect to unix stream socket "tcp" -> IPv4 tcp socket connect
+                "tcp6" -> IPv6 tcp socket connect
+                "udp" -> IPv4 udp socket connect
+                "udp6" -> IPv6 udp socket connect
-    -n          network type to connect to. supported is  "unix-client", "unix-connect", "tcp", "tcp6", "udp" and "udp6".
-It can a space separated string of multiple network types.
+                this option can be supplied as a  space separated string of multiple supported network types.

     -all        connect to all the network types supported.